 “An investment in knowledge pays the best interest” Benjamin Franklin

 Generating investment income is a long journey.
 Patience and persistence are required.
 Discipline is key.
 Mistakes along the way are unavoidable.
 These usually come at an expense both mental and financial.
 Like with anything learning by doing is key.
 You can start by reading this article.
 The good news is that achieving financial freedom is possible.
 It does take some time, usually longer than expected.
-In our age – there is so much information available often for free, as well as a lot of financial products available.
-Knowing how to navigate this environment is not an easy task.
-It often requires both time and determination.
-To save you some time, I decided to share my key take away’s of the most common investment books I have read and have helped me start my journey.
+In our age – there is so much information available often for free, as well as a lot of financial products available, so the time it takes to become financially free hopefully can be shortened.
+Knowing how to navigate nowadays environment, with soo much information available around us is not an easy task.
+It requires both time and determination.
+To save you some time, I decided to share my key take away’s of the most common investment books I have read and have helped me start my journey to start my journey to financial independence.
 Here is the top 5 list:

 Rich Dad, Poor Dad (1997) combines autobiography with personal advice to outline the steps to becoming financially independent and wealthy.
 The author argues that what he teaches in this New York Times bestseller are things we’re never taught in society, and that what the upper-class passes on to its children is the necessary knowledge for getting (and staying) rich.
 He cites his highly successful career as an investor and his retirement at the early age of 47 as evidence in support of his claims.
 The key sentences that is have highlighted from the book include the following: